oracle/node-oracledb/doc/api.md

 This contains the output values of OUT and IN OUT binds.
 If [`bindParams`](#executebindParams) is passed as an array, then `outBinds` is returned as an array.
 If `bindParams` is passed as an object, then `outBinds` is returned as an object.
+If there are no OUT or IN OUT binds, the value is undefined.

 ###### <a name="execresultset"></a> 4.2.6.4.3 `resultSet`